2019 A Tisha B’Av Wish List

 Being a member of the government is an important job, but at the end of the day, it’s a job.
 We’re the ones hiring.
 So stop telling us what’s wrong with all the other candidates, and tell us only why we should hire you.
 What are your qualifications for the position?
 What do you bring to the table?
 How will you make things better for all of us, not just the people who look most like you?

 I wish… that our media would stop making literally everything into an issue of gender, race, and identity.
 I understand that you have to keep people interested to make money, and that creating the story and slanting the story instead of just reporting is good for your bottom line.
 But there are more important bottom lines, and finding artificial ways to divide our people, then blowing them way out of proportion, is something our enemies very much appreciate.
-It’s the best way to insure we’re doing this all again next Tisha B’av.
+It’s the best way to ensure we’re doing this all again next Tisha B’av.

 I wish… that the Jews across the world would realize that the period of exile is over, and it’s being extended mainly by your unwillingness to leave.
 The religious among you claim that you are waiting for Moshiach, but you have it backward; Moshiach is waiting for you.
 You devise every excuse in the book for why you won’t come to Israel, why you can’t come to Israel, but you’ve never taken a concrete step to overcome these impediments – which means they are really just excuses.